FFGFlash/DiscordFramework/README.md

     loadCmdDir: true, // Whether or not to load file commands
     deleteTimer: 5, // How long a response should stay in chat
-    disableCommands: ["eval", "command"] // List of command names to disable globaly });
+    disableCommands: ["eval", "command"] // List of command names to disable globaly
+    embed: {} // Default embed options used when creating an embed with 'bot.createEmbed()' });

 bot.addCommand("example", {